euctrl-pru/website/references/methodology/cd_vertical_flight_efficiency_pi.md

 This process is visualised in Figure 1.

-{% figure caption:"Figure 1: Different stesp of the analysis" class:"img-responsive center-block" %}
+{% figure caption:"Figure 1: Different steps of the analysis" class:"img-responsive center-block" %}
 {% img vfe-cd-figure-001.png magick:resize:800x400 alt:'Different stesp of the analysis' %}
 {% endfigure %}